Unboxed-Software/solana-course/content/token-swap.md

 )
 ```

-### Pool Token Recipient Account
+### Pool Token Account

-The pool token recipient account is the account the liquidity pool tokens (representing an LP's deposited liquidity in the pool) will be minted to.
+The pool token account is the account that the liquidity pool tokens get minted to.
+Liquidity pool tokens represent an LP's deposited liquidity in the pool.

 ```tsx
 const tokenAccountPool = Web3.Keypair.generate()